Here are some frequently asked questions about our organization and what you can do to get involved!

 - Assisting regular patrol members by being a set of extra eyes and ears on the hill

 - Communication of issues to regular patrol members by radio

 - Helping to set up fences and signage

 - Scanning the hill for possible incidents

 Joining is a big commitment, and we want to ensure you have all the information you need to make the decision to become part of the CSP.
-We encourage you to come to the Information and Recruitment Night at the NAIT Patricia Campus on September 20th, 2018 at 7 pm.
+We encourage you to come to the Information and Recruitment Night at the NAIT Patricia Campus on in September 2020.
 You can obtain information by simply chatting with a patroller at any of the ski areas served by the Edmonton Zone.